Cars Brands that start with P

 Prince Motor Company Logo

 The Japanese Prince Motor Company began its history as Ki-Tachikawa Aircraft Company.
 In 1946, the brand diversified its production by producing the Tama electric car.
 In 1952, the brand changed its name to Prince Motor Company and engaged only in the production of cars.
-But in 1954, the company became Fuji Precision Industries, returning its name in 1961.
+1954, the company became Fuji Precision Industries, returning its name in 1961.
 Its famous models are the Skyline and Gloria, a 15-seater Homy.
 The models released after the merger with Nissan in 1966 are known as the Infiniti M and G.

 Prodrive